facebook/openzl/doc/mkdocs/doc/sddl/alignment-padding.md

 # Alignment and Padding

-*Chapter 8 - Explicit control of memory layout*
+*Chapter 6 - Explicit control of memory layout*

 Binary formats often require precise alignment rules and padding.
-This chapter covers SDDL's constructs for controlling layout at the field and record level: field alignment with `align(n)`, record padding with `pad_to` and `pad_align`, and alignment verification with `expect_aligned`.
+This chapter covers SDDL's constructs for controlling layout at the field and record level: field alignment with `align(n)`, record padding with `pad_to` and `pad_align`.

 For a foundational overview of SDDL language elements like records, types, and modifiers, see the [Language Elements Overview](core-concepts.md#language-elements-overview).